joeoverflowcode/next_ghpages/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-# Next.js GitHub Pages
+# Deploy Next.js GitHub Pages

+### This comes from a solution I found through [gregrickaby's github page](https://github.com/gregrickaby/nextjs-github-pages) Below is the documentation from his repo for reference.

 Deploy Next.js to GitHub Pages with GitHub Actions.
-[View the deployed app](https://gregrickaby.github.io/nextjs-github-pages/) 🚀
+[View the deployed app](https://joeoverflowcode.github.io/next_ghpages/) 🚀

 Now with Next.js App Router support!
 If you need Pages Router support [click here](https://github.com/gregrickaby/nextjs-github-pages/releases/tag/pages_dir).